-Write succinct chapter summaries for the selected chapters in The Study of Evangelism.
-These will be submitted in four sets, at the beginning of class on the dates on which these chapters will be discussed.
-The summary of each chapter should be approximately 1⁄2 page and include: (1) the primary thesis (one sentence), (2) 3 to 5 key ideas in bullet form, and (3) your response, and possible application (2 or 3 sentences).
+Write succinct summaries for the selected assigned readings.
+These will be submitted at the beginning of class on the dates on which these chapters will be discussed.
+The summary of each reading should be approximately 1⁄2 page and include: (1) the primary thesis (one sentence), (2) 3 to 5 key ideas in bullet form, and (3) your response, and possible application (2 or 3 sentences).